 - Use-based pricing: Amazon's "Spectrum Pricing" allows you to merely pay for queries that you run via a use-based pricing model.

 Redshift is also one of the most popular data warehousing solutions.
 Redshift customers currently include notable companies like Nokia, Coinbase, Yelp, Soundcloud, Pinterest, and AMGEN.
-In addition, a website that tracks data warehouse popularity reports that more companies are adopting Redshift with each passing year (See Image 1):
+In addition, a website that tracks data warehouse popularity reports that more companies are adopting Redshift with each passing year:

 Redshift is an excellent option for data warehousing “first-timers," but alternatives abound, such as Snowflake and Google BigQuery.
 Keep a lookout for guides on these data warehouses in the future.

-The first step of your data warehouse journey is to create a free Amazon Web Services (AWS) account and log into it.
+The first step of your data warehouse journey is to create a free Amazon Web Services, or AWS account, and log into it.
 After doing that, you’re ready to start a Redshift instance.
 But first, you’ll have to set up and connect an IAM role.

 Click this link to go to the IAM console.
-Then click the “roles” link (See Image 2):
+Then click the Roles link:

-Congratulations.
-You’ll now see your IAM role on the list of roles (See Image 9):
+You’ll now see your IAM role on the list of roles:

-(b) Set Up a Cluster for Your Redshift Data Warehouse:
+2) Set Up a Cluster for Your Redshift Data Warehouse

 According to Amazon: “An Amazon Redshift data warehouse is a collection of computing resources called nodes, which are organized into a group called a cluster.
 Each cluster runs an Amazon Redshift engine and contains one or more databases.”

 Next, you’re going to configure a basic cluster that keeps you eligible for Amazon’s free tier.
-This configuration shouldn’t trigger any charges, but please keep in mind that Amazon’s pricing structure could change, and we are not responsible for any charges you incur.
-Always double-check to ensure you will not incur charges before proceeding with any steps in this guide.
+This configuration shouldn’t trigger any charges at the time of this writing, but it is advisable to check Amazon's latest pricing tiers before proceeding.

 If you understand your future data needs, and know you’ll need a larger setup, consider a bigger node type than the default “dc2.large.”
-Otherwise, leave all of the default settings as they are.
+Otherwise, leave all of the default settings as they are and complete the following steps:

-Congratulations!
-Your cluster is launching!
-You can watch the progress by clicking the “clusters” link on the left of the screen (See Image 12):
+Congratulations, your cluster is launching!
+You can watch the progress by clicking the Clusters link on the left of the screen.

-(c) Secure Access to Your Redshift Data Warehouse:
+3) Secure Access to Your Redshift Data Warehouse

 - Under “Type,” select “Custom TCP Rule.”